xavier630/ocean-liners-factorio/README.md

 * Tanker ships based on railtanker - could fill from an ocean tank.
 * On character created, make sure the player isn't on water.
 * Fix gitignore
+* Add config option to receive ammo from fish

 ###Personal: